 Perseverance and innovation already have enabled humans to undertake impressive terraforming projects.
 Check here to see how a 150-year-old experiment on Ascension Island has transformed a barren volcanic desert in the middle of the South Atlantic into a tropical green island.
 Also, see here for reporting on how the Chinese government is greening the vast Kubuqi desert, helping lift almost a million people there out of poverty.
 Taking a step forward towards terraforming off-planet, scientists have already successfully grown plants in Lunar and Martian soil simulants.
 These efforts bring humans one step closer to making other worlds habitable.

-Filling Space talked with Dr. Chris Pak of Swansea University, the author of Terraforming: Ecopolitical Transformations and Environmentalism in Science Fiction, about terraforming.
+Filling Space talked about terraforming with Dr. Chris Pak of Swansea University, the author of Terraforming: Ecopolitical Transformations and Environmentalism in Science Fiction.

 What motivated you to study terraforming in the first place?